“Whether it’s a squash blossom fading or a horse getting thin in the face, it all comes down to a tale of the body.” –

 We can look to Hijikata’s butoh-fu for inspiration.
 We have a list of Tatsumi Hijikata’s butoh-fu as written down by the notes of Hijikata’s pupil Yukio Waguri.
-We also have butoh-fu translations from Rhizome Lee, Yoko Ashikawa, Kurihara Nanako, Endo Mariko, Sawako Nakayasu, Seisaku Nagaoka, and Kayo Mikami.
+We also have butoh-fu translations from Rhizome Lee, Yoko Ashikawa, Kurihara Nanako, Endo Mariko, Sawako Nakayasu, Seisaku Nagaoka, Kayo Mikami, and Kuniichi Uno.

 Yukio Waguri Translations²